hackforla/peopledepot/docs/contributing.md

 git status
 ```

-## 3.7 Remove Files that you don't want Staged
+## 3.7 Remove Files That You Don't Want Staged

 This command will unstage a file that you don't want included in the commit.
 The specified file will not be committed (saved) when you run the next command, `git commit`.
 This only works if the wrong files were added, but they were not yet committed.
 (See [this tutorial](https://www.atlassian.com/git/tutorials/resetting-checking-out-and-reverting) for an in-depth discussion.)
 The file will be removed from the staging area, but not actually deleted: